ArhisOnlight/Decimal-Binary-Converter/README.md

 # Decimal-Binary-Converter
-It's an converter between decimal and binary numbers
+It's an converter between decimal and binary numbers that was written by PHP